-You can recognize an active timer by the small green dot blinking in the bottom right corner.
+You can recognize an active timer by the small green dots blinking in the bottom right corner.
 Timers are also bigger than entries and paused timers.

 Once your calendar is linked, all your events will be imported to Timeneye as Suggestions.
 Below you see what a suggestion looks like.

-Click on the suggestion to track time.
-Finally, you’ll be able to tell how much time you spend in meetings, conference calls, and so on!
+Click on the suggestion to track time and you will finally be able to know how much time you spend on meetings, conference calls, and so on!

-You can try any of Timeneye’s features during the 14-day trial.
-In fact, we recommend you play around with the app as much as possible, to understand in Timeneye is good for you.
+You can try any of Timeneye’s features during the 30-day trial.
+In fact, we recommend you play around with the app as much as possible to understand if Timeneye is good for you!

-Yeah, we know: getting aboard new software can be rocky.
+Yeah, we know: getting aboard new softwares can be rocky.
 Not everybody will get into the habit of tracking right away.

-To avoid chasing down your team to get them to track time, we can suggest:
+To avoid chasing down your team to get them to track time, we would suggest you to:

 For any questions, comments or suggestions, contact us at [email protected]!

-Now, go to your Timeneye Workspace to complete the setup
+Now, go to your Timeneye Workspace to complete your setup 😉